Aftermath of the Winter War: In Finnish historiography

-Possible Sovietisation and resettlement
+Possible Sovietization and resettlement

-In the years since the Winter War, there has been speculation surrounding Finnish–Soviet negotiations during 1938 and 1939.
-The question has been raised whether the Winter War could have been avoided had Finland agreed to Soviet demands for bases and to conclude the friendship, cooperation and mutual assistance treaty between countries.
-Estonia, Latvia and Lithuania had agreed to Soviet demands and a year later were occupied and annexed.
-Could Finland have been an exception?
+In the years since the Winter War, it has been speculated that the Winter War could have possibly been avoided had Finland agreed to Soviet demands for military bases and to conclude the "friendship, cooperation and mutual assistance treaty" between countries during the negotiations of 1938–39.
+Estonia, Latvia and Lithuania had agreed to Soviet demands and a year later were occupied and annexed – it has been brought to question whether Finland could have been the exception.

-According to Finnish historian Timo Vihavainen, there are many arguments against this speculation.
-Stalin trusted only the Red Army, and he used it to consolidate his control of neighbouring countries.
-Pieces of paper like nonaggression pacts interested him little.
-Neutrality, when it ran counter to the interests of the Soviet Union, was "objectively" its opposite and therefore served the interests of Germany.
-The Soviet Union accused Finland of being under total German influence in 1930s.
-In reality, the general attitude of Finland towards Germany and the Soviet Union was overwhelmingly negative.
+According to Finnish historian Timo Vihavainen, there are many arguments against this theory.
+According to Vihavainen, Stalin trusted only the Red Army, and he used it to consolidate his control of neighbouring countries.
+Treaties such as nonaggression pacts interested him little.
+Neutrality, when it ran counter to the interests of the Soviet Union, was "objectively" considered its opposite and therefore as serving the interests of Germany.
+The Soviet Union accused Finland of being under complete German influence in the 1930s.
+In reality, the general attitude of Finland towards both Germany and the Soviet Union was overwhelmingly negative.

 It has also come into question whether the Soviet intent was to occupy all of Finland or just strategic areas near Leningrad.
-According to the document approved in 1939 by Zhdanov, Molotov, and Kuusinen, the Finnish political system was meant to be changed after the Soviet occupation by establishing a "people's republic" and capturing "enemies of the state".
+According to the document approved in 1939 by Zhdanov, Molotov, and Kuusinen, the Finnish political system was meant to be altered after the Soviet occupation by establishing a "people's republic" and capturing "enemies of the state".
 Marshal Ivan Konev wrote that he was informed of a conversation between Stalin, Kliment Voroshilov, and Ivan Isakov.
-Stalin said in the beginning of the Winter War: "We shall have to resettle the Finns... the population of Finland is smaller than that of Leningrad, they can be resettled."
+Stalin was said to have remarked in the beginning of the Winter War that: "We shall have to resettle the Finns... the population of Finland is smaller than that of Leningrad, they can be resettled."